Once upon a time in Marrakech

 Morocco has proved to be one of our most popular destinations for halal-friendly holidays.
 It is one of those countries whose very name conjures up exotic images of atmospheric medinas, bustling souks, spice-filled aromas and spectacular scenery.
 From halal-friendly hotels, resorts and villas to riads, Marrakech offers a variety of property types to suit all your needs.

-Villa Miami is a modern alcohol-free, halal-friendly single-storey villa with a private pool and is fully-secluded.
-Each suite has its own bathroom, two king-size beds and two single beds.
+Villa California is a modern alcohol-free, halal-friendly single-storey villa with a private pool and is completely secluded.
+Each of the four large suites has its own bathroom, dressing room and king-size bed.

 This fully-secluded villa has a private infinity pool heated from October to the end of April, a large garden, an outdoor kitchen with a BBQ area, and an outdoor dining room to enjoy family meals.

-Riads - For a true Moroccan experience, stay in a traditional riad.
+For a true Moroccan experience, stay in a traditional riad.
 Once only reserved for the very rich and the aristocracy, they are now accessible to everyone with their multi-storey buildings that have a wonderful courtyard with a water fountain feature and often have grand rooftop terraces.
-Choose from one of many halal-friendly riads in Marrakech!

-To learn more about riads, have a read through our Blog about riads.
+To learn more about riads, have a read through our our dedicated blog article: "Morocco’s riads: a retreat worthy of royalty".

 Within the old walls of the Medina (old city), this stunning Riad is right next to the buttresses of the XVI century Palace El Badi and offers a priceless experience of traditional Moroccan hospitality.